vinh1988/FedAvgBART/README.md

 ## Federated Learning for Text Summarization

-This repository contains an implementation of Federated Learning with DistilBART for abstractive text summarization on the CNN/DailyMail dataset.
+This repository contains an implementation of Federated Learning with BART for abstractive text summarization on the CNN/DailyMail dataset.
 The implementation supports federated training of sequence-to-sequence models with non-IID data distribution across clients.

 ### Features

-- Federated Learning with DistilBART
+- Federated Learning with BART
 - Support for non-IID data partitioning
 - Configurable number of clients and federated learning rounds
 - Evaluation using ROUGE metrics